What is tracing paper and what are the areas of its application. A unique property is transparency! Types of tracing paper in the USSR

 Pergamenata Pearl

 Pure cellulose translucent paper with a metallic sheen.
-It has a double-sided pearlescent coating.
-Available in 70x100 cm sheets.
+Has a double-sided mother-of-pearl coating.
+Available in sheets of 70x100 cm format.

 • Ice - ice;